 No fees on ATMs or foreign transactions

-Besides charging no foreign transaction fees, no currency conversation fees, and no ATM fees worldwide, Schwab issues rebates each month for any fees charged by international ATMs.
-At the end of the month, you'll see a credit for the fees in a lump sum reimbursement.
+In addition to charging no foreign transaction fees, no currency conversion fees, and no ATM fees worldwide, Schwab issues rebates each month for any fees charged by international ATMs.
+At the end of the month, you'll see a lump-sum credit for the fees incurred.

-I withdrew cash twice on a 12-day trip to Asia last year.
+For instance, I withdrew cash twice on a 12-day trip to Asia.
 A Seven Bank ATM in Tokyo's Haneda Airport didn't charge a fee, but a Shanghai ATM charged $0.74.
-That's not much, but on longer trips ATM fees really add up.
+That's not much, but on longer trips, ATM fees really add up.
 Schwab reimbursed me for that ATM fee at the end of the month.

 displaying monthly Schwab ATM rebates